hamogu/doc/source/examples/background/background.rst

 <http://cxc.harvard.edu/proposer/POG/html/chap6.html#tth_sEc6.16>`_ describes
 all these components in detail.

-The background matters most for faint and / or extended sources.
+The background matters most for faint or extended sources.
 In this example we show two different methods to include a background component into a
 |marx| simulation.
 Because |marx| ray-traces X-ray photons and does not
-calculate the interaction of particles, both methods make some approximations:
+calculate the interaction between spacecraft components and energetic particles, both methods need to make approximations:

 #.
 The Chandra calibration team has released "blank sky background" files for the ACIS
    detector. :ref:`subsect-ex-bkg-blanksky` shows how to add observed background